andrewjamesford/andrewford-co-nz-11ty/content/articles/build-a-full-stack-next-js-radix-components/index.md

 ---
 title: Build a Full-Stack web app with Next.js - Part 7 - Radix Components
-date: '2023-12-24T01:25:43Z'
+date: "2023-12-24T01:25:43Z"
 template: post
 draft: false
-slug: 'build-a-full-stack-next-js-radix-components'
+slug: "build-a-full-stack-next-js-radix-components"
 category: article
 tags:
   - reactjs
   - nextjs
   - component
   - javascript
   - radix
   - radix-ui
-description: 'In this article, we will continue building a full-stack web app with Next.js.
-We will be using Radix UI components to build our components in isolation using Storybook.'
+description: "In this article, we will continue building a full-stack web app with Next.js.
+We will be using Radix UI components to build our components in isolation using Storybook."
 ogimage: "lego-r.jpg"
 ---

 {% figure "./lego-r.jpg", "&quot;Working with Radix components&quot; / Bing Image Creator", [1280, 1024, 720, 320], [1280, 1024, 720, 320] %}